 Alfie, 4, comes in at 45kg - A big dog with a bigger heart.
 He takes us for regular walks so we get fresh air and a break from the computer screen.
 What a good boi.

 We can’t believe the number of journeys in and around London this old banger has made this year.
 Averaging about 2 breakdowns a week, toolbox taking up valuable wine-space in the boot, she gets the job done.
 Last summer, we even helped to get a taxi driver back on the road.
 Her largest load to date is 90 bottles of wine (15 cases) and we've definitely scraped a few speedbumps.

 At almost 50 years old, it’s worth remembering that the cost of building a new car, including electric cars, has the equivalent carbon footprint of running 100,000 miles on the clock of a classic, making this 1971 Triumph Spitfire ULEZ compliant.
 With Boris’ new Lockdown measures, it looks like there are a lot more journeys to come, so let’s hope she stays true.

-Our trusty little blue 🚙
+Our trusty little blue. 🚙

 The Gram.
-Chuck us a follow.
+We think it's a good follow.